 Welcome!
 I hope you are interested in setting up or sustaining a proficient-reader classroom.
-I have you in mind as I post this site.
+I had you in mind when I built this site.
 If you are here because you enjoyed my professional-development sessions, thank you!
 This site is designed to support you, as well.

 You will find tips along with lesson plans in an easy –to-download PDF format.
 I created the ideas from playing around with the proficient reader research outlined in Mosaic of Thought: Comprehension in a Reader's Workshop, now over ten years old and in its 2nd edition.

 When the first edition came out in 1997, the book completely changed how I taught reading comprehension.
 Up until that point, I assigned reading.
 I admit it.
 I did.
 I thought my job was to teach children by quizzing them about books.